Fredray-21/pantheonDuCode/pongWeb/README.md

 # Pong Web

-This is  a simple implementation of the game of life in javascript.
+This is  a simple implementation of the pong game in javascript.

 ### Web version of the game :

+### The game is online:
+Follow this [link](https://poc.frederic-dabadie.fr/pongWeb/) to play the game.

-Follow the instructions below to run it locally.
+Or Follow the instructions below to run it locally.
 ### How to run the game locally:
 Start server in the root directory of the project: